EhsanTadayon/pynetstim/readme.md

-PyNetStim: Brain Network Stimulation in Python
+PyNetStim: Brain Network Stimulation Package
 ===============================================

 <img src='./docs/temp-log.png' height=300px width=300px style="horizontal-align:middle">

-pynetstim is aiming to create an integrated framework for brain network stimulation and stimulation targeting.

-## Major goal:

-The main goal of pynetstim is to provide a framework for ** individualizing stimulation sites by integrating computational modeling, multimodal imaging as well as stimulation simulation**.
+pynetstim is aiming to create an integrated framework for brain network stimulation and stimulation targeting.The main goal of pynetstim is to provide a framework for ** individualizing stimulation sites by integrating computational modeling, multimodal imaging as well as stimulation simulation**.

-## Minor goals:

-There are several minor goals that pynetstim aims to achieve:

-- provide a framework for <b>visualization</b> of :

-	-  stimulation targets on cortical surface
-	-  TMS coil stimulations post TMS session
-	-  multimodal maps to guide brain stimulation

-- provides a summary of TMS session (stimulation locations, accuracy, ... )